-The company got its start in 1849 when cousins Charles Pfizer and Charles Erhart combined their chemistry and confectionery skills and started a business.
-They began in Brooklyn, N.Y., with one building used as an office, laboratory, factory and warehouse.
-One of their first products was Santonin, a cure for intestinal worms, a common ailment of the day.
-They sold the remedy with an almond toffee flavor and were an instant success.
+The company got its start in 1849 when German cousins Charles Pfizer and Charles Erhart combined their chemistry and confectionery skills and started a business.
+They began in Brooklyn with one building used as an office, laboratory, factory and warehouse.
+One of their first successful products was Santonin, a cure for intestinal worms.

-Today, Pfizer operates in 180 countries and employs more than 110,000 people worldwide with revenue topping $49 billion in 2014.
-It operates in five areas: Primary Care, Specialty Care and Oncology, Established Products and Emerging Markets, Animal Health, and Consumer Health Care and Nutrition.
+Now Pfizer operates in 180 countries and employs more than 96,000 people worldwide with revenue topping $52 billion in 2016.
+The company has these five operation areas: Primary Care, Specialty Care and Oncology, Established Products and Emerging Markets, Animal Health, and Consumer Health Care and Nutrition.

-But the company has had more than its share of controversy, including four settlements — one totaling $2.3 billion — over charges of illegal marketing in the last decade alone.
+But the company has had more than its share of controversy, including four settlements — one totaling $2.3 billion — over charges of illegal marketing.
 It’s also involved in countless personal injury lawsuits.
-Pfizer’s portfolio of problematic drugs includes Zithromax, Chantix, Lipitor, Geodon, Trovan, Bextra, Celebrex, Lyrica, Effexor, Zoloft and Eliquis.
+It also ranked last among the top 17 drug makers for reputation, according to a Reputation Institute 2017 report.

 History of Pfizer

 After its launch in 1849, Pfizer grew during the Civil War selling painkillers, preservatives, disinfectants and solutions like iodine, morphine, chloroform, camphor and mercurial.
-As the company expanded, the headquarters moved to Manhattan in 1868, and a warehouse was opened in Chicago in 1882.
-The company’s next major discovery was pioneering the mass production of citric acid which is used in Coca-Cola, Dr. Pepper and Pepsi — drinks that were growing in popularity.
+As the company expanded, the headquarters moved to Manhattan in 1868, and a warehouse opened in Chicago in 1882.
+The company’s next major discovery was pioneering the mass production of citric acid, which is used in Coca-Cola, Dr. Pepper and Pepsi.
 Pfizer’s studies of citric acid and fermentation technology later would assist the company in penicillin production.

 By the 20th century, Pfizer had established itself as a successful business.
 It celebrated its 50th anniversary and continued to increase profits, exceeding sales of $3 million in 1906.
 In 1941, Pfizer began mass production of penicillin, responding to the U. S. government’s request to provide World War II soldiers with the new antibiotic.
 By taking an active role in dispersing this antibiotic, Pfizer cemented its place in medical history.